AllisonJiao/IntelliDish/documentation/M3_Requirements_and_Design.md

 Feb 28:
 - Revised Section 3.2 "Authenticate" use case to align with the consolidation made in the use case diagram.
 - Revised Section 3.5.3 to align with industry best practices by reducing the response time target from 10 seconds to 5 seconds, ensuring a more responsive user experience.
-- Revised sectiin 4.7.3 according to revision in Section 3.5.3.
+- Revised Sectiin 4.7.3 according to revision in Section 3.5.3.
+- Revised Section 3.4 to reflect the updated user interface design with enhanced clarity and functionality.

 ## 2. Project Description
 Our app “IntelliDish - AI Powered Recipe Recommendations Taylored for your Stomach and Fridge” aims to solve challenges faced by people with busy schedules and limited access to diverse cooking ingredients.